samclane/promptflow/docs/nodes.md

 Logs the output at a certain step.
 Useful for debugging.
 Double-click the node to edit the message.
 The string is a Python f-string, similar to [`Prompt`](Prompt).

+### Interpreter

+Start an interactive Python interpreter in the console.

 (Audio)=

 ## Audio